oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 One nice feature of Kubernetes is the ability to define [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
 These are containers that run before the main container and can be used to create or wait for necessary resources like databases.
 I noticed while I was debugging things in this app that a lot of the errors happened in the init containers.
 It's helpful to know this because if you try and inspect the main container log nothing will be there because the container hasn't even started you.
 You have to check the log for the init container that failed.
 The Kubernetes management tools that I mention below really come in handy for this.

-## Deploy the Microservice to Azure AKS
+## Deploy the microservice to Azure AKS

 You can manage a Kubernetes service purely with `kubectl`.
 However, there are some pretty helpful tools for monitoring and logging.
 Both [k9s](https://github.com/derailed/k9s) and [Kubernetes Lens](https://k8slens.dev/) are great.
 I recommend installing one or both of these and using them to inspect and monitor your Kubernetes services.
 They are especially helpful when things go wrong (not that things ever go wrong, I wouldn't know anything about that, I just heard about it from friends, I swear).
 Kubernetes Lens is a full-on desktop app that describes itself as a Kubernetes IDE.
 In comparison, k9s is a lighter-weight, text-based tool.